Do you want to track link clicks and button clicks in WordPress?

 This link contains three new link attributes:

-You can find your custom link tracking report under your Google Analytics dashboard Behavior » Events section.
+You can find your custom link tracking report in Google Analytics by going to the Behavior » Events » Top Events section.

 We hope this article helped you learn how to track link clicks and button clicks in WordPress.
-You may also want to see our complete guide on the website marketing data you must track on all your websites, and our comprehensive guide on how to increase your blog traffic.
+You may also want to see our complete guide on WordPress SEO and our comprehensive guide on how to increase your blog traffic.